Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/01-soc-foundation/README.md

-## 🏗️ Mini Project #1: SOC Foundation & Lab Blueprint
+## 🏗️ Mini Project #1: SOC Foundation and Lab Blueprint.

-**Focus Area:** SIEM foundations and visibility
+**Focus Area:** SIEM Deployment, Data Ingestion, and Operational Visibility.

-**Tools Used:** Microsoft Sentinel, Azure Monitor, KQL
+**Tools Used:** :Microsoft Sentinel, Azure Monitor, On-Prem Virtual Machine, KQL.

 ---

 ## 🎯 Objective

-Establish foundational SOC visibility by deploying Microsoft Sentinel, validating log ingestion, and building dashboards that support authentication triage and baseline analysis.
+Deploy Microsoft Sentinel, establish log ingestion from a test VM, and create dashboards for authentication monitoring.

-This project focuses on making security data usable and structured, not just available.
+This project focuses on making security data structured, reliable, and investigation-ready rather than simply available.

 ---

-## 🧠 What I Learned
+## 🧠 Skills and Concepts Demonstrated

-- Visibility requires deliberate configuration, not default settings
+- Visibility requires deliberate configuration rather than default settings
-- Data connectors must be validated before relying on detections
+- Data connectors must be validated before detections can be trusted
-- Naming conventions and structure prevent investigation confusion
+- Consistent naming and structure reduce investigation friction
-- Dashboards provide context and baselines, not alerts
+- Dashboards provide baseline context and trends, not alerts

 ---

-## 🛠️ Key Tasks Performed
+## 🛠️ Tasks Performed

-- Deployed Microsoft Sentinel workspace
+- Deployed and configured a Microsoft Sentinel workspace
-- Connected and validated authentication log sources
+- Connected authentication-related log sources and validated ingestion
-- Wrote KQL queries to identify failed authentication patterns
+- Developed KQL queries to identify failed authentication patterns
-- Built dashboards for authentication baselining
+- Built dashboards to baseline authentication behavior
-- Bookmarked notable events for investigation
+- Bookmarked notable events to support future investigations

 ---

 ## 📊 Concrete Outcomes

-- Created **2 Sentinel dashboards**
+- Created **2 Sentinel dashboards** focused on authentication visibility
-- Wrote **4 authentication-focused KQL queries**
+- Wrote **4 KQL queries** targeting failed logons and suspicious patterns
-- Validated ingestion from **1 primary log source**
+- Validated ingestion from **one primary authentication log source**
-- Documented SOC lab blueprint and structure
+- Documented the SOC lab architecture and data flow as a blueprint

 ---

+## 🔎 Technical Validation

+To ensure the environment was investigation-ready, I validated both **data quality and query performance**:

+- Confirmed authentication events were consistently ingested and time-aligned
+- Optimized baseline queries using time filters and aggregation
+- Reduced authentication query runtime from **~18 seconds to under 2 seconds** on a 7-day lookback

+This ensured dashboards and investigations remained responsive as data volume increased.

+---

-## 📸 Evidence & Screenshots
+## 📸 Evidence and Artifacts

-Included screenshots:
+Artifacts included in this project:
 - Sentinel workspace overview
-- Authentication dashboard
+- Authentication baseline dashboard
-- KQL query with results
+- KQL query execution with results

-Screenshots are stored in the `screenshots/` folder.
+Screenshots are stored in the `screenshots/` directory and referenced where applicable.

 ---